Garage Gang – BIG IDEA

 Theory of Change

-An environment of constant learning, mutual responsibility and exchange of ideas empowers citizens to develop their own ideas, energy and creative potential to develop activities together and achieve social change.
+An environment of constant learning, mutual responsibility, and exchange of ideas empower citizens to develop their own ideas, energy, and creative potential to collaborate and achieve social change.

 BIG IDEA is serving to help develop projects that provide legal advice on civic rights, investigate abuses and corruption in the Ukrainian judiciary, protect the lives and health of Ukrainian political prisoners in Russia or Crimea, help underprivileged children develop entrepreneurial skills, etc. Even the famous Hromadske TV, a new Ukrainian public broadcaster founded in 2013 amid the tumultuous events of the Euromaidan protests in Kyiv to serve as an alternative to the country's oligarch-controlled media, launched with initial funding raised on BIG IDEA.
 In addition to crowdfunding, the “Opportunities” section of BIG IDEA offers news about grants, internships, educational programs, while the “Practices” section reports the latest trends in social innovation and entrepreneurship.
 Besides BIG IDEA, Garage Gang also leads several other projects, like “Sunday Borshch,” a mini-grants program where participants join a lunch for an entrance fee and review a “menu” of proposed projects.
 Participants vote on the best projects and the winners are award a mini-grant raised from the entrance fees.